SonarSoftwareInc/customer_portal/README.md

 ### A note on initial setup

 The API username and API password you are prompted for are credentials for your Sonar instance.
-You should create a dedicated user to utilize for the customer portal - **do not use your admin username/password!** The user requires account create, read, update, and delete permissions, ticket create, read, and update permissions, ticket super user permissions, and financial read permissions.
+You should create a dedicated user to utilize for the customer portal - **do not use your admin username/password!**

+**These permissions are different than v1 portal permissions**

+* Account create, read, update, and delete permissions
+* Ticket create, read, and update permissions, **ticket super user permissions**
+* Financial read permissions.

 After the setup process is complete, your instance should be up and running.
 You can navigate to the settings URL (which is `/settings` on the domain you setup, e.g. `https://portal.myisp.com/settings`) and use the settings key that should have been generated for you with the installation script.